bird icon

 Project Benefits

-• Invests $200 to $250 million in the local economy
+• Invests millions of dollars in the local economy

-• Provides significant local property tax revenues
+• Provides long-term property tax benefits to the community

 • Safely strengthens existing electrical infrastructure